zoomix/ionic_feeder/README.md

 ##TODO:

-* Create a demo-mode that temporarily changes user id
 * Use a better ID
 * Update counter in notifications.
 * Edit bottle.
 Use bottle icon instead of 'B'
 * Split up controllers
 * Sanitize models.js
 * Move resync to model and have it throw events
-* Rename the database.
-Demo?
-Really?
 * Share code via nfc. phonegap-nfc
 * Tests?
 Specs?
 * ...